 - Your monthly household income should be over $15,000.

-- You should not be blacklisted for underpaying or any other issue with regard to hiring a helper.
+- You should not be blacklisted for underpaying or any other issue concerning hiring a helper.

 - You must provide your helper with appropriate accommodation with basic living facilities.